Wheel of Fortune (medieval): Boethius

 Having entrusted yourself to Fortune's dominion, you must conform to your mistress's ways.
 What, are you trying to halt the motion of her whirling wheel?
 Dimmest of fools that you are, you must realize that if the wheel stops turning, it ceases to be the course of chance."Boethius had a unique perspective on Fortune and blended the concepts from Paganism and Christianity.
 The Pagans viewed Fortune as an "independent ruling power", whereas Christians viewed Fortune as a "power completely subservient to another God".
 This allowed Boethius to depict Fortune as having power without denying the fact that a Christian God has control.

 In the middle ages

-The medieval Wheel of Fortunes appeared in the eleventh century from readings of Boethius' Consoldations and aimed to show the transitory, ephemeral and almost illusionary character of worldly power.
+The medieval Wheel of Fortunes appeared in the eleventh century from readings of Boethius' Consolations and aimed to show the transitory, ephemeral and almost illusionary character of worldly power.
 The image first appeared during the Gregorian Reform, when the Church sought to get independent from secular powers and was, though initially scholarly in its application, quickly disseminated in society.
 Thus it was sculpted on cathedrals, though its meaning often changed.